 Verify the Connection Actually Works

-A green status dot in Printify doesn't guarantee the connection is live.
+A green status dot in Printify doesn't guarantee the connection is fully live.
 Two quick checks confirm it:

 Check 1: Push a test product.
-In Printify, create a draft product with any blueprint (the cheapest is fine for testing — a basic mug runs $5 in production cost).
+In Printify, create a draft product with any blueprint (the cheapest available works — the goal is just to trigger the sync).
 Click Publish and pick your Shopify store as the destination.
 Within thirty seconds, the product should appear in Shopify under Products.
 If it does, the outbound sync is working.

 Publish Your First Product to Shopify

-3. On the "Publish" screen, write the Shopify-facing title, description, and tags.
+3. On the Publish screen, write the Shopify-facing title, description, and tags.
 Set your retail price.

 Common Errors and Fixes